donnywdavis/To-Do/README.md

 * Select check box to mark as completed
 	* Completed items will show text with a strikethrough
 * Use the edit button or swipe a table cell to delete an item

+### To be added
+* Ordering by completed or due date
+* Button to clear all completed items
+* Set the date when date picker is shown without having to scroll first